benjdj6/FilmVault/README.md

 *COMING SOON*
 Working
 =======
-Verification of writer/user for *makeList*, *addFilm*, *deleteFilm*, *deleteList*
+Verification of writer/user for *makeList*, *deleteFilm*, *deleteList* Not Working

-All endpoints/routes currently work
-Not Working
 ===========
 Token duplicate check is slow

-Send token in proper response
-To Do (1-most severe 5-least severe)
+PUT film is currently not working, query parameters being lost To Do (1-most severe 5-least severe)
 ====================================
+Restructure Reply callback passing to verify - Sev 1

-Send token - Sev 1
+Fix PUT film - Sev 1

 Fix responses to all be JSON - Sev 2